wrealaero/SpeedAutoClicker-Mac/README.md

-# SpeedAutoClicker for macOS
+# SpeedAutoClicker-Mac

 An advanced auto-clicker for macOS with precise control over click rate, duty cycle, and more.
-Works on both Intel and Apple Silicon Macs.

 ## Features